Work Related Injury Law Firm for Asbestos Claims on Long Island

 We will never forget the tragedy that occurred on 9/11 and we honor the heroes who helped in rescue, recovery and rebuilding.
 Sadly, anyone who helped in the aftermath of the terrorist attack was exposed to high levels of toxins, including asbestos, that were unleashed when the towers fell.
 Our firm assists 9/11 workers in recovering their rightful workers’ compensation benefits and other types of benefits.

-Recover for Mesothelioma with Assistance from Our New York Workers’ Compensation Firm
+Recover for Mesothelioma with Assistance from Our Long Island Workers’ Compensation Firm

 You are entitled to important benefits if you were exposed to asbestos at your workplace.
 Do not delay in accessing your rights to disability.
-Schedule an appointment with the New York workers’ compensation firm of Turley Redmond Rosasco & Rosasco today.
+Schedule an appointment with the New York workers’ compensation firm of Turley Redmond & Rosasco today.
 Your first consultation is free, so you risk nothing to learn about your options for filing a claim.
+We have offices in Nassau and Suffolk County.